dadoonet/fscrawler/docs/source/index.rst

 **Main features**:

 * Local file system (or a mounted drive) crawling and index new files, update existing ones and removes old ones.
-* Remote file system over SSH crawling.
+* Remote file system over SSH/FTP/SMB(WIP) crawling.
 * REST interface to let you "upload" your binary documents to elasticsearch.

 .. note::